 Diasporas do matter and play an important role for both host countries and countries of origin.
 But the capacity of Diasporas and migrants in general is very much ignored, causing damaging economic and social consequences accross generations and for societies.
 Breaking this Vicious Circle is crucial!

-In one and the same place of origin many cultures and groups can exist paralelly, and given that conflicts, rivality and tensions may have widening the gap between these groups, diasporic identity may for some therefor base on group affiliation instead of place (and that place of specific group affiliations may cross administrative borders).
-In addition, people may have been extended their families through cross-marriages with other nationalities and with people whose cultural characteristics may not always coincide with each others.
-An adoption of a homeland or diasporic group affiliation based on ancestry and past is for some Diasporas therefor a reality.
+In one and the same place of origin many cultures and groups can exist paralelly, and given that conflicts, rivality and tensions may have widened the gap between these groups, diasporic identity may for some therefor base on group affiliation instead of place (and that place of specific group affiliations may cross administrative borders).
+In addition, people may have been extended their families through cross-marriages with other nationalities and with people whose cultural characteristics may not always coincide with one another.

-To turn this trend around the challenge consists - for political leaders - of reaching better understanding how to benefit from migration - which is in fact a inescapable growing global event of humanity.
-We need to focus at the longterm effects from migration instead of the immediate (the short-term effects are - just as projects in their starting-phase generally are - equivalent to expenses), and governments need to realize that the benefits doesn't come without global collaboration and jointly resposibility-taking.
+To turn this trend around the challenge consists - for political leaders - of reaching better understanding how to benefit from migration - which is in fact an inescapable growing global event of humanity.
+We need to focus at the longterm effects from migration instead of the immediate (the short-term effects are - just as projects in their starting-phase generally are - equivalent to expenses), and governments need to realize that the benefits doesn't come without global collaboration (between states and between states and civil society) and joint resposibility-taking.